StreamMeDev/scroll-to/README.md

 function someEventHandler () {
 	scrollTo({
+		element: window, // The element to scroll (default is window)
 		y: 1000, // scroll the window to a y-coordinate of 1000px (default is 0)
 		x: 1000, // scroll the window to a x-coordinate of 1000px (default is 0)
 		duration: 500 // 500ms to complete the scrolling animation (default is 150)